Distal Humerus Fracture (Upper Arm with Elbow Break)

 Physical Therapy Videos - Humerus

-The lower end of the humerus bone is called the distal part, or "distal humerus."
-The distal humerus has cartilage at the end of it, which is part of the upper part of the elbow joint.
-The other bones that make up the lower part of the elbow joint are the ulna and the radius.
-There is a large nerve on the inner side of the distal humerus and elbow, called the ulnar nerve.
-This is the nerve that causes pain and feeling of pins and needles when you hit your "funny bone."
+The humerus is the long bone in your upper arm.
+It's part of both your shoulder and elbow joints.
+There are many muscles, nerves, and blood vessels around the humerus.
+The lower part of the humerus is called the "distal humerus."
+It has a smooth layer at the end, which is part of the upper part of the elbow joint.
+The other bones in the lower part of the elbow joint are the ulna and the radius.
+There's a big nerve called the ulnar nerve on the inner side of the distal humerus and elbow.
+This is the nerve that causes pain when you hit your "funny bone."
+A broken distal humerus can cause pain, swelling, and bruising around the elbow.
+You might also feel numbness and tingling in your fingers.

 Skeleton with the bones labeled